Click the stars to rate

 However, I must say that RM 899 is a fair price to ask for this phone.
 You must realise that although it does not look that charming, it carries essentially the same features as the V200 Free-I model that was, once upon a time, the flag bearer of the Samsung range in Malaysia.
 However, it felt slightly cheap in the hand, so maybe a glossy finish that retains fingerprints isnít so bad after all.

-• Samsung Galaxy Note 4 - Your Best Friend For Selfies?
+• The Samsung Galaxy Note 4 is official

 sqhzKLVTMsjJrQePosted On : August 13, 2011